sujen07/NanoGPT-Loss-Stop-Analysis/README.md

 All Command Line arguments:
 ```
-----compile=False
+---compile=False
 --batch_size=6
 --eval_interval=50 # Number of steps before evaluating the model's performance on validation data
--- init_from='scratch' # whether or not to "resume" training from previous checkpoint of model
+--init_from='resume' # whether or not to "resume" training from previous checkpoint of model
 ```

 To train with MSE loss function, use --loss_func="mse" command above.